You probably overlook it, and yet that letter protects your data every day.

-Today is World Wide Web Day, a 28-year-old tradition that happens every August to celebrate the miraculous communication between systems that you are using right now.
-But the web has changed a lot in these almost three-decades.
-That “www” you see before website domains representing the World Wide Web has evolved and now has even more acronyms tagged to it.
+On March 12, 2021, the World Wide Web celebrates its 32nd birthday.
+But time passes for everyone, and in the past three decades, the miraculous communication between systems that you are using right now has changed dramatically.
+That “www” you see before website domains representing the World Wide Web is now accompanied by even more acronyms.

 I’m talking about HTTPS, that something that helps keep you secure.
 So, for World Wide Web Day, let’s have a chat about our silent hero; HyperText Transfer Protocol Secure.